How to Convert BMO Bank Statements to Excel or CSV

 Native export is also the most practical option when your real target is a bookkeeping import rather than a document archive.
 BMO QuickBooks export and Quicken-compatible downloads, where available for the account, can save time because they start closer to the format those systems expect.
 That is a different job from converting a PDF statement into structured spreadsheet data.
 If you want a comparable example of that split between recent exports and statement conversion, the TD workflow for exports versus archived PDF conversion follows the same logic.

 The key limitation is scope.
-You should think of CSV transaction export as a tool for recent account activity, not as proof that every BMO product, credit card account, or archived monthly statement exports the same way.
+A CSV export is a transaction list, not the full bank-issued eStatement.
 Before you rely on the native route for month-end work, confirm the account type and available export options inside your own BMO Online Banking session.
+A BMO CSV export may leave out statement-level details that finance teams rely on, including:

 • Opening balance for the statement period